Skip to content

 7. More ransomware attacks and costlier destructive attacks

-The average ransomware attack cost is $4.5+ million (a 41% growth in a single year) and it takes 49 days longer to identify compared to a year before.
+The average ransomware attack cost is $4.5+ million (a 41% growth in a single year) and it takes 49 days longer to identify than a year before.

 Moreover, the cost of destructive attacks increased by an additional $430K, to $5.1+ million.